patriciogonzalezvivo/ss2015/README.md

 	**Creative Coding: Shader Studio** - 7040 - PGTE 5566 - B
 	Wednesdays at D 1208 (6 E 16th ST) from 1900 to 2140 hours

-Welcome to **Shader Studio FALL 2015**, [here](https://github.com/patriciogonzalezvivo/ss2015) you will find the class material.
+Welcome to **Shader Studio FALL 2015**, [here](https://github.com/patriciogonzalezvivo/ss2015) you will find the class syllabus, assignments and materials.

 ## Course Description
 This studio course will focus on acquiring advance graphical programming skills using OpenGL/WebGL Shading Language to modify the rendering pipeline.
 Students are free to use the tool, library or framework they most feel comfortable with such as: Processing, openFrameworks, Cinder, Three.js, Shadertoy or other.
 In particular, this course will cover GLSL pixel (or fragment) shaders.